brentlintner/linus/TRACKER.md

 ## Backlog

+* Auto ignore non text or non source code files as well as other common files that are not code (don't assume your large .ignore/.gitignore is present)
 * Be able to look at console history with @symbol lookup (ex: a tmux session so the recent log to reference (ex: errors, etc))
 * Use sqlite to store history, file, and project data
 * Easier ways to provide supplemental files that are huge ex: readme docs, terminal logs